Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Integrated Security.md

 # ---- snip ----
 ```

 Two new constraints make this harder than the previous challenge.
 First, `challenge()` drops privileges before entering the accept loop.
-The disassembly confirms `setresgid` and `setresuid` are both called with `0xFFFE` (65534) for all three IDs, and immediately after asserts that `/flag` cannot be opened — confirming our shellcode has no direct access to the flag:
+The disassembly confirms `setresgid` and `setresuid` are both called with `0xFFFE` (65534) for all three IDs, and immediately after asserts that `/flag` cannot be opened, confirming our shellcode has no direct access to the flag:

 ```asm title="/challenge/server :: challenge() :: Disassembly"
 # ---- snip ----